mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 Many theories of learning explore the value of both concrete and abstract phases.
 The theory of experiential learning from Kolb is often expressed as a cycle of concrete experience, reflection, abstract conceptualisation, experimentation and then repeats.
 When applied to coding and computing, a student's knowledge of a coding concept may deepen a little bit each time you apply it in practice.

-### ACTIVITY - RECOGNISING THE CONCRETE AND ABSTRACT IN YOUR TEACHING
+### Activity - Recognising the Concrete and Abstract in your Teaching

 To help your learners to embed the knowledge of your lessons, it is helpful to identify what parts of your sessions address more abstract conceptions of computing knowledge and those that are more concrete.
 To do this ask you can yourself the following questions about your sessions.